observablehq/framework/docs/config.md

 ## header

 An HTML fragment to add to the header.
-Defaults to empty string.
+Defaults to the empty string.

 ## footer